How you can improve the biodiversity in your garden

 Making your garden a safe place for reptile life can be easy, a hollow log into your garden for them to scurry away from the prying eyes of predators, small shrubs, and wood chips can also make your garden an attractive home.

 Similar to the butterflies, stones, or rocks with access to the sun can provide perfect sunbathing areas for our cold blooded friends.
+If you’re having trouble attracting lizards, you can always hire a professiona horticulturlist or a proffesional at Sydney gardeners.
+When you’re stuck someone with more knowledge of the garden can be all that you need.

 Their sunbathing spot ideally should be elevated or nearby to a place of safety if they’re rudely awakened by a predator.
 Providing plenty of shelter and hiding places are ideal for a lizard’s environment.
 As always, an area where they can hydrate such as a pond is ideal.